zksecurity/mina-credentials/spec/spec.md

 - A hash of a public key for simple credentials.
-- A hash of a sequence of public inputs and verification keys for recursive credentials: binding the credential to a specific verication logic (e.g. a circuit implementing RSA verification) and input (e.g. hash of Google's RSA public key).
+- A hash of a sequence of public inputs and verification keys for recursive credentials: binding the credential to a specific verification logic (e.g. a circuit implementing RSA verification) and input (e.g. hash of Google's RSA public key).

 ## Circuit: Present Simple Credential